SEACO Board Members

 Professor Vivian Lin joined SEACO in August 2019.
-She is also currently an Executive Associate Dean, at the Faculty of Medicine, University of Hong Kong, which she joined in March 2019.
+She is also currently an Executive Associate Dean and Professor in Public Health Practice at the LKS Faculty of Medicine, University of Hong Kong, which she joined in March 2019.
 In her 30 years of prior experience in the public health sector, Prof Lin has held a significant number of decision-making positions in policy and program development, health services planning, research & teaching, and senior administration in complex organisations.
-She was the Chair of Public Health at the La Trobe University in Melbourne (2000-2013) and Director of Health System at the World Health Organisation (WHO), Western Pacific Regional Office (2013-2018), among others.
+She was Chair of Public Health at the La Trobe University in Melbourne (2000-2013) and Director of Health System at the World Health Organisation (WHO), Western Pacific Regional Office (2013-2018), among others.

 Dr Feisul Idzwan Mustapha joined the SEACO Scientific Advisory Group in 2013.
 He graduated with an MBBS degree from the Newcastle University, United Kingdom in 1997 and subsequently obtained an MPH in Epidemiology and Biostatistics at the National University of Malaysia (UKM) in 2006.
 He joined the Disease Control Division (Non-Communicable Diseases Sector) at the Ministry of Health in Putrajaya as a Public Health Specialist in 2006, where he is currently engaged in the practice of public health in the prevention and control of non-communicable diseases (NCD), with special focus on diabetes and obesity.
 In 2008, he was inducted as a member of the Academy of Medicine, Malaysia.
 He led the development of the “National Strategic Plan for Non-Communicable Diseases” (NSP-NCD), which was launched in December 2010.
 NSP-NCD now provides the framework for Malaysia’s response to the increasing burden of NCD in the country.
 He was also Chair of the Technical Working Group for NCD risk factors in the 2011 National Health and Morbidity Survey (NHMS).
 He is currently involved in several studies relating to diabetes and obesity in Malaysia, providing expertise in epidemiology and biostatistics.

-Datuk Dr Noor Hisham Abdullah has been appointed Director General of Health effective from 1st March 2013.
-Having held the post of Deputy Director-General since Feb 1, 2008, Datuk Dr Hisham is a well trained surgeon and administrator.
+Tan Sri Dr. Noor Hisham Abdullah has been appointed Director General of Health effective from 1st March 2013.
+Having held the post of Deputy Director-General since Feb 1, 2008, Tan Sri Dr. Noor Hisham is a well trained surgeon and administrator.
 He is also the head and senior consultant breast and endocrine surgeon in Putrajaya Hospital.
-Datuk Dr Hisham, who has a Masters in Surgery and Medical doctorate degree from Universiti Kebangsaan Malaysia, joined the civil service as a medical officer way back in August 1988.
+Tan Sri Dr. Noor Hisham, who has a Masters in Surgery and Medical doctorate degree from Universiti Kebangsaan Malaysia, joined the civil service as a medical officer way back in August 1988.
 He went on to specialize in endocrine surgery and did his training in various universities in Adelaide and Sydney Australia.
 He has many publications in local and international journals and written many textbook chapters in endocrine surgery.
 His keen interest is in breast endocrine cancers and he provides leadership in many different innovative health outreach learning and programmes for all of Malaysia.

 Dr. Shajahan Yasin is the Head of School, Jeffrey Cheah School of Medicine, Monash University Malaysia.
 He founded SEACO in 2011 with his colleagues Professor Daniel Reidpath, Professor Pascale Allotey, Associate Professor Dharma Arunachalam and Professor Maximillian de Courten.
 He joined the Jeffrey Cheah School of Medicine and Health Sciences at Monash University Malaysia in October 2005.
 At Monash, Dr Yasin is primarily responsible for all aspects of the implementation of the MBBS program at its Sunway Campus.
 His research interests include Medical Education, Chronic Disease Management and Health Systems Research.
 Previously, he was the Chief Medical Officer to the largest private General Practice Group in Malaysia and was involved in quality improvement initiatives and audit of practice.
 He spent three years in the Department of Community Medicine and General Practice at Monash University Australia (1996-1999) as a lecturer, where he was involved in Primary Care Research and Clinical Epidemiology.
 He was the Chairman of the Vocational Training Program (VTP) at the Academy of Family Physicians (1988 to 1996) and was instrumental in converting the VTP program into a distance learning program.